Two subspecies of the protozoan parasite Trypanosoma brucei (T. b. rhodesiense and T. b. gambiense).

 The bite of an infected tsetse fly (Glossina spp.).
 Bloodborne and congenital transmission are rare.

 Endemic in rural sub-Saharan Africa.
-T. b. rhodesiense is found in eastern and southeastern Africa, especially Tanzania, Uganda, Malawi, and Zambia.
-T. b. gambiense is found in central Africa and in limited areas of West Africa, primarily in Democratic Republic of the Congo, Angola, Sudan, Central African Republic, Republic of the Congo, Chad, and northern Uganda.
-Tsetse flies inhabit rural, densely vegetated areas; travelers to urban areas are not at risk.
-Flies bite during the day, and fewer than 1% are infected.
+T. b. rhodesiense is found in eastern and southeastern Africa, mainly Tanzania, Uganda, Malawi, Zambia, and Zimbabwe.
+T. b. gambiense is found in central Africa and in limited areas of West Africa, primarily in Democratic Republic of the Congo, Angola, Sudan, Central African Republic, Guinea, Republic of the Congo, Chad, and northern Uganda.
+In 2012, 7,197 sleeping sickness cases were reported to the World Health Organization; T. b. gambiense accounted for >98% of cases.
+Tsetse flies inhabit rural, densely vegetated areas; people who only travel to urban areas are not at risk.
+Flies bite during the day, and <1% are infected.
+Risk of infection increases with the number of fly bites, which is not always directly correlated with duration of travel.

 T. b. rhodesiense